 Yes, why didn’t they?
 I fixed my gaze on McNaught.

-The sound Henry made was so close to a growl that the hair on my arms stood on end.
 Did McNaught’s hubris know no bounds?
 How was he so blind that he didn’t see how close to the edge he had pushed us?
 Perhaps he needed to learn that lesson the hard way.

 McNaught was forced to leap from his chair when I threw it.
 It thunked harmlessly, handle first, onto the cushion where his pretentious ass had just been planted.